 WASHER FILLS & DRAINS AT SAME TIME

 If the washer is filling the same time it is draining it will waste several gallons of water.
 This problem often occurs from a defective water inlet valve.
 Other causes include the water level switch, electrical circuit or air dome hose.
 Don’t attempt DIY washer repair for any of these issues.
 Call a professional.

 WASHER WON’T SPIN

 The first thing to check when a washing machine won’t spin is if the door is closed all the way.
 It is also a good idea to see if the belt is tight or worn.
 “If these aren’t issues, the problem could be the drive motor coupling or the clutch assembly might be the problem too.
-An appliance repairman near you can troubleshoot these washer problems,” according to John Hart, Owner Hart Appliance Repair.
+An appliance repairman near you can troubleshoot these washer problems,” according to John Hart, Owner Waukesha Appliance Repair.

 WASHER VIBRATES EXCESSIVELY

 Excessive vibration from a washing machine is often caused by an unbalanced load of clothing.
 The vibration could also occur if the washer is sitting unevenly.
 Damper pads beneath the legs can also be replaced and correct the problem.
 If these adjustments do not fix the problem you will want to call a professional appliance repair service.

 WASHER MAKES LOUD NOISES

 There are several causes for loud noises from washers.
 A loud noise could occur from a damaged pump motor and squealing noises mean the belt is worn.
 Grinding noises and crunching noises mean the agitator cogs are starting to slip and wear down.
 No noise is a good noise and it could mean a serious problem that needs professional attention.